angular/angular/adev/src/content/guide/image-optimization.md

 The [image loaders](#configuring-an-image-loader-for-ngoptimizedimage) provider pattern is designed to be as simple as possible for the common use case of having only a single image CDN used within a component.
 However, it's still very possible to manage multiple image CDNs using a single provider.

 To do this, we recommend writing a [custom image loader](#custom-loaders) which uses the [`loaderParams` property](#the-loaderparams-property) to pass a flag that specifies which image CDN should be used, and then invokes the appropriate loader based on that flag.

+### Can you add a new built-in loader for my preferred CDN?

+For maintenance reasons, we don't currently plan to support additional built-in loaders in the Angular repository.
+Instead, we encourage developers to publish any additional image loaders as third-party packages.